Non-traditional immersive seminars

 Q: How do different demographics (age, cultural background, learning preferences) respond to immersive seminar-style learning compared to traditional lecture formats?

 A: The response to immersive seminar-style learning as compared to traditional lecture formats can vary significantly across different demographics such as age, cultural background, and learning preferences.
 Younger students might find immersive seminars more engaging due to their dynamic and interactive nature, whereas older students may prefer the structure and pace of traditional lectures.
 Cultural background also plays a crucial role, as students from cultures that value collective activities and experiential learning might be more receptive to immersive seminars.
-Additionally, students with a preference for auditory and kinaesthetic learning styles might benefit more from immersive learning environments than those who prefer reading/writing or visual learning styles.
+Additionally, students with a preference for auditory and kinaesthetic student needs might benefit more from immersive learning environments than those who prefer reading/writing or visual student needs.
 Incorporating student voice into the planning and execution of these seminars can help tailor the learning experience to meet diverse needs, ensuring that all students feel included and can benefit from the teaching methods employed.
 Text analysis of feedback gathered from students can further illuminate preferences and outcomes, enabling educators to adapt their approaches accordingly.

 Q: What are the long-term impacts of immersive seminar learning on student engagement and academic success beyond the scope of the study?